Road expansion is difficult and very expensive in Greater Seattle, due to its location on hilly ground between Puget Sound and Lake Washington.

-Sound Transit retained Mott MacDonald to provide engineering services for the 5-mile (8-kilometer) Tukwila segment of the Central Link, later renamed the Red Line.
+Sound Transit retained Mott MacDonald to provide engineering services for the 5-mile (8-kilometer) Tukwila segment of the Central Link.
 Our successful performance led us to be hired for additional work on Section 755, between S. Boeing Access Road and S. 154th Street, and Section 770, known as the Airport Link.

-The southernmost part of the Red Line, Section 755 included 4.2 miles (6.8 kilometers) of elevated guideway, 0.8 miles (1.3 kilometers) of retained-earth guideway, and an elevated station.
+The southernmost part of the line, Section 755 included 4.2 miles (6.8 kilometers) of elevated guideway, 0.8 miles (1.3 kilometers) of retained-earth guideway, and an elevated station.
 Long-span structures crossed Interstate 4, the Burlington Northern Santa Fe/Union Pacific main lines, and the Duwamish River.

 Mott MacDonald was the prime civil and structural designer for the project, responsible for bid documents and design review during construction.
 We were also responsible for project management and controls, systems and project integration, utilities, drainage, permitting assistance, estimation of construction costs, and quality assurance.

 Mott MacDonald proposed using precast segmental concrete for the entire elevated guideway, constructed using the overhead self-launching erection method.
 We provided a full-time Design Services During Construction (DSDC) coordinator on-site to support client design and line section managers.